-The Fund's primary source of revenue is annual assessments levied on insurance carriers and self-insured employers.
 The Fund also receives interest on Fund investments and on Federal funds in the possession of non-Federal entities.

 NOTES TO THE FINANCIAL STATEMENTS For The Years Ended September 30, 2001 and 2000

 NOTE 2 - FUNDS WITH U.S. TREASURY